heyvito/minicss/README.md

-# TinyCSS
+# MiniCSS

-TinyCSS is a pure Ruby implementation of the CSS Syntax Level 3 tokenizer, parser, serializer, and selector toolkit.
+MiniCSS is a pure Ruby implementation of the CSS Syntax Level 3 tokenizer, parser, serializer, and selector toolkit.
 It provides fast, dependency-free primitives for building linters, minifiers, and other CSS-aware tooling without reaching for native extensions.